jrothbaum/polars_readstat/README.md

 - Added read support for Stata (dta) and SPSS (sav) files
 - Removed some intermediate steps that resulted in processing full vectors of data repeatedly before creating polars dataframe
 - Modified the parsing of SAS and Stata data formats (particularly dates and datetimes) to provide a better (?... hopefully) mapping to polars data types
+- Modified readstat to read from a shared memory map to improve multithreaded performance (speeds up Stata file reads in my test, but not SAS)

 Because of concerns about the performance of readstat reading large SAS files, I have also started integrating a different engine from the cpp-sas7bdat library.
 To do so, I have modified it as follows:
 - Added an Arrow sink to read the sas7bdat file to Arrow arrays using the [c++ Arrow library](https://arrow.apache.org/docs/cpp/index.html)